ryandhasgit/Comedy/Headlines/Headlines_9D-25.md

 you're eating licorice wrong

-if other words were spelled like licorice #candidate if names were spelled like pneumonia pneumonia
+if other words were spelled like licorice #candidate if names were spelled like pneumonia #rework pneumonia

-i can't tell you hwo hard it is to find a photographer for the bris i'm a photographer and there's a good reason i won't do a bris and i refuse to do your bris and i reluctantly agree to do your bris (maybe he's an adult cnvert lol) i'm the foreskin fairy
+i can't tell you hwo hard it is to find a photographer for the bris i'm a photographer and there's a good reason i won't do a bris and i refuse to do your bris and i reluctantly agree to do your bris (maybe he's an adult cnvert lol) i'm the foreskin fairy and mazel tov!

 chatgpt therapist to require bitcoin #news

-transcript: zipporah at the inn zipporah at the inn, a one-woman monologue a monologue
+transcript: zipporah at the inn
+Zipporah At the Inn, a One-woman Monologue #pitch a monologue

 dog's death more tragic than human's #news